u24623131/Assignment-5/README.md

 - Product comparison page
 - User profile
 - Login/Signup
+- Favourites
+- Manager
-## Installation
+### Installation

--Make sure you have xampp installed then store the project folder in the htdocs directory.
+- Make sure you have xampp installed then store the project folder in the htdocs directory.
--Run xampp and ensure you start the hosting for apache.
+- Run xampp and ensure you start the hosting for apache.
--Open the folder in vscode and host it using the live server extension.
+- Open the folder in vscode and host it using the live server extension.
--Connect to localhost using the liveserver chrome web extension.
+- Connect to localhost using the liveserver chrome web extension.
--In the url type localhost/path to signup.php
+- In the url type localhost/path to signup.php

 1. Clone the repository: